Sick0M0de/artimes-hyperion/README.md

 Philosophy
 ---

 Built not to manage students...

-But to awaken the inner hunter within—focus with flair, not fear!
+But to awaken the inner hunter within—

+focus with flair, not fear!

 Setup Instructions
 ---